wanghaisheng/responsive-landing-page-starter/content/blog/en/bots-ai-launching-bot-getting-discovered-dr.md

 Watch the video of our conversation here, or scroll below the video to read the full transcript.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/V8ru6T9X2hQ" frameborder="0" allowfullscreen="allowfullscreen"></iframe>
+<youtube id="V8ru6T9X2hQ"></youtube>

 ## How Does a Developer Launch a Bot and Get It Discovered?
 (Full Transcript)

-**Sam Machin ** *(Nexmo Developer Advocate & Alexa Champion)*: That leads me on actually to the next point I was thinking about, which is the discovery.
+**Sam Machin**  *(Nexmo Developer Advocate & Alexa Champion)*: That leads me on actually to the next point I was thinking about, which is the discovery.
 So, we know within the app world, we have the app stores and we can add things.
 And then we have an icon to launch it and orchestration.
 But one of the things I think is still not quite worked out for bots specifically—and maybe it's more of a problem with voice or even chatbots—is how do we launch one?
 How do we get to them?
 What's the discovery phase?

 **Oscar Merry** *(Co-Founder &amp; CTO at [Opearlo](http://www.opearlo.com/))*: I think, actually, whilst a discovery of bots and specifically voice bots is a massive problem, I actually think the biggest issue is getting the use case right and making sure that you actually deliver on the promise of your voice app.
 Because a lot of the marketing that big tech companies put out there actually showcase these voice systems as, in a lot of cases, better than they actually are.
 And so when users come to the experience, they've got these really high expectations of what the particular voice app can actually do.
 And quite often on their first experience, they'll end up feeling very, very frustrated.